What are enzymes and why should you know about them?

 Metabolic enzymes

-Metabolic enzymes control and accelerate countless reactions in your metabolism—everything related to energy, growth, cell development, and muscle performance.
-They are involved in all essential processes that release and utilize energy from food.
+Metabolic enzymes control and accelerate countless reactions in your metabolism, including everything related to energy, growth, cell building, and muscle performance.
+They are involved in all the essential processes that release and utilize energy from food.

 Example:

-- Hexokinase : Starts the breakdown of sugar (glycolysis) in every cell in the body.
+- Hexokinase : Initiates the breakdown of sugar (glycolysis) in every cell of the body.

 - Creatine kinase : Provides power to muscle cells by enabling rapid energy transfer, especially important during physical exertion.

-Disturbances in these enzymatic processes can result in energy loss, weakness or metabolic diseases.
+Disruptions in these enzymatic processes can result in energy loss, weakness, or metabolic disorders.

 Repair enzymes

-Repair enzymes are your body's "maintenance force."
-They detect damage in cells and genetic material (DNA), repair it, or eliminate dangerous changes.
-This prevents damaged cells from multiplying and causing disease.
+Repair enzymes are your body's "maintenance crew."
+They detect damage in cells and to genetic material (DNA), repair it, or eliminate dangerous changes.
+This prevents damaged cells from multiplying and diseases from developing.

 Example